aki237/pin/Readme.md

 It is tested and knows to work in Linux (obviously), FreeBSD , DragonflyBSD, NetBSD and OpenBSD*

 It used to work on windows with the TUN/TAP driver.
 But again the routing system and the inconsistencies of windows seriously pissed me off, so killed it's support.
-(Sorry [sbioa1234](https://gitlab.com/sbioa1234), for all the crap you went through)

 * *OpenBSD : might have to check again*